 Three important performance characteristics of a rechargeable battery are design flexibility, energy density and cycle life.
 Design flexibility refers to the ability of rechargeable batteries to be designed to fit a variety of shapes and sizes of battery compartments.
 Thin profile batteries with prismatic geometry provide the design flexibility to fit the battery compartments of today's electronic devices.
 Energy density refers to the total amount of electrical energy stored in a battery divided by the battery's weight and volume as measured in watt-hours per kilogram and watt-hours per liter, respectively.
 High energy density batteries generally are longer lasting power sources providing longer operating time and necessitating fewer battery recharges.
 High energy density and long achievable cycle life are important characteristics for comparing rechargeable battery technologies.
 Greater energy density will permit the use of batteries of a given weight or volume for a longer time period.
-Accordingly, greater energy density will enable the use of smaller and lighter batteries with energy comparable to those currently marketed.
-Lithium-ion batteries, by the nature of their electrochemical properties, are capable of providing higher energy density than comparably sized batteries that utilize other chemistries and, therefore, tend to consume less volume and weight for a given energy content.
+Accordingly, greater energy density will enable the use of smaller and lighter batteries, are capable of providing higher energy density than comparably sized batteries that utilize other chemistries and, therefore, tend to consume less volume and weight for a given energy content.
 Long achievable cycle life, particularly in combination with high energy density, is suitable for applications requiring frequent battery recharges, such as cellular telephones and laptop computers, and allows the user to charge and recharge many times before noticing a difference in performance.
-We believe that our Lithium-ion batteries generally have some of the highest energy density and longest cycle life available.
+We believe that our Lithium-ion batteries generally and along cycle life.

 Lithium-ion Cells and Batteries.
-We market a variety of Lithium-ion cells and rechargeable batteries comprising cells manufactured by qualified cell manufacturers.
+We market a variety of Lithium-ion cells and rechargeable batteries comprised of cells manufactured by qualified cell manufacturers.
 These products are used in a wide variety of applications including communications, medical and other portable electronic devices.